SandyDevOpsStuffs/Carshowroom_frontend/README.md

 ## DevOps Skills Demonstration

 ### Containerization
 - The application is containerized using Docker.
-I have created a Dockerfile to build the application image and a Docker Compose file to run the application locally in a containerized environment.
+I have created a Dockerfile to build the application image  to run the application locally in a containerized environment.
 - The Docker image is pushed to Docker Hub for easy access and deployment.

 ### Continuous Integration/Continuous Deployment (CI/CD)
 - I have set up a CI/CD pipeline using Jenkins.
-The pipeline includes stages for building the Docker image, running tests, and deploying the application.
+The pipeline includes stages for building the Docker image, running tests, and deploying the application using ArgoCD.
 - The pipeline is triggered automatically on every commit to the repository, ensuring that the application is always in a deployable state.

 ### Deployment on Kubernetes using Argo CD